andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

      <figcaption>Francis Bacon, Figure In Sea</figcaption>
 </figure>

-It was as if I was not longer really myself.
+It was like I was not longer really myself.
 <br>I did not have interests, energy, drive - all that was left was a dull miserable husk of who I knew myself to be.

-It was as if I was just play-acting as Andrey.
+It was like I was just play-acting as Andrey.
-<br>The play-acting came pretty naturally, though.
+<br>To get somewhere you need above all to want to get there.
+I wanted nothing.

 It was like I could no longer see a future.
 <br>I wanted nothing, was incapable of wanting to strive for anything, dreamed only of spending months in the darkness of my parent's basement.
 The past haunted me, every single misstep real or imaginary.